w3cping/font-anti-fingerprinting/README.md

 We consider a page load "broken" if it uses a different font before and after the new restrictions, and the "after" font was selected by a generic-family name or is the last-resort font.

+* A user who fetches all popular fonts for their locale uses no more than ??MB of disk space.

+* TODO: Something about how much extra network transfer a ??%ile user uses after the new restrictions.

 ## Stakeholder Feedback / Opposition